jonathanyeong/personal-website/content/blog-posts/wrapping-rake-task-in-gem.md

 # Hello World
 ```

-Let's pass arguments and download the tar file:
+Let's pass arguments and download the tar file (we can refactor this a little later):

 ```
 # frozen_string_literal: true